-Since the Transformers based learning models were proposed, it has rapidly expanded from the field of natural language processing (NLP) to the entire machine learning community \cite{INTRO_transformer_NIPS,INTRO_transformer_CV,INTRO_transformer_CV2}.
-As a very successful application of attention conception, the Transformer already conquered the NLP regime and almost replaced the traditional widely-used RNN/LSTM models.
-The recent advance of Transformers application in image/videos analysis implies that the Transformer have the potential power to show off in structure data processing.
-The Transformer is a different learning model which does not need convolutional kernels for features representation but learns the data inherent relationships through the \textbf{attention mechanism}~\cite{METHOD_TRANS}.
-Recent works in the computer vision community report that the Transformer based deep learning methods achieved state-of-the-art performance on many datasets.
-As a representative work that introduces the Transformer in computer vision, the vision Transformer (ViT) was proposed by \cite{Intro_TRANS_Dosovitskiy} for image classification.
-The ViT takes the divided patches $p_i$ of a given image $I$ as the inputs (see Fig.~\ref{fig:transformer} step (a)) and using a Transformer as the attention features extractor to generate features for classification.
-Another work that using a Transformer for object detection is the DETR \cite{Intro_TRANS_Carion}.
-The DETR accepts the image and the detection objects for the Transformer as the inputs and generates the corresponding bounding box information of the target objects on the images.
-Recent state-of-the-art performance of Transformer for multi-task are achieved by Swin Transformer \cite{Intro_TRANS_Swin}.
-The Swin Transformer uses a similar hierarchical structure for building the different attention perception field size on the target images.
+One representative work that introduces Transformers to computer vision is the vision Transformer (ViT) proposed by \cite{Intro_TRANS_Dosovitskiy} for image classification.
+The ViT takes divided patches $p_i$ of a given image $I$ as inputs (see Fig.~\ref{fig:transformer} step (a)) and uses a Transformer as the attention feature extractor to generate features for classification.
+Another work that uses a Transformer for object detection is DETR \cite{Intro_TRANS_Carion}.
+DETR accepts the image and detection objects for the Transformer as inputs and generates corresponding bounding box information of the target objects on the images.
+Recently, the Swin Transformer \cite{Intro_TRANS_Swin} achieved state-of-the-art performance for multi-task learning.
+The Swin Transformer uses a similar hierarchical structure to build different attention perception field sizes on target images.

-In this paper, we propose a novel unsupervised \textbf{attention mechanism} based image registration (AiR) framework.
-This paper serves as an attempt to introduce the Transformer model into the field of image registration.
-Unlike the previous CNN based method, our method framework using a Transformer for learning the deformation information between fix and moving images without convolution operation.
-In addition, unlike many prior works of using a Transformer in the computer vision community, the proposed framework does not rely on any neural network backbone as a prior feature extractor.
-To the best of our knowledge, the proposed framework is the first Transformer based image registration method.
-The proposed Transformer based image registration framework is an unsupervised registration framework that the training deformation fields are not necessary.
-In addition, we proposed a multi-scale attention parallel Transformer framework for better solving incompetent cross-level feature representation of conventional Transformer.
+In this paper, we propose a novel unsupervised image registration framework called AiR, which is based on the attention mechanism.
+Our approach introduces the Transformer model to the field of image registration, different from previous CNN-based methods.
+The framework uses the Transformer to learn the deformation information between fixed and moving images without convolution operations.
+Unlike many prior works in the computer vision community, the proposed framework does not rely on any neural network backbone as a prior feature extractor.